JanneMattila/www/docs/_posts/2023/11/2023-11-20-how-virtual-network-service-endpoints-work.markdown

 {% include imageEmbed.html link="/assets/posts/2023/11/20/how-virtual-network-service-endpoints-work/table-120-seconds-queue.png" %}

-Error message is: `The request was canceled due to the configured HttpClient.Timeout of 5 seconds elapsing.`
+The error message is: `The request was canceled due to the configured HttpClient.Timeout of 5 seconds elapsing.`

 Now we have seen that UDR works as expected.
 It forces all traffic to NVA and our application is not able to send data to the table storage in this test setup.

-Since our UDR forced **all** the traffic to NVA, it means that no other outbound traffic to internet actually worked during the test period.
+Since our UDR forced **all** the traffic to NVA, it means that no other outbound traffic to the internet actually worked during the test period.

 ### Test 3: UDR and Storage service endpoint